brown-jm/initials-game/README.md

 ## Letter distributions
-`letter-distributions.rmd` contains the R-Markdown code used to process the data and produce the following two plots:
+`letter-distributions.Rmd` contains the R-Markdown code used to process the data and produce the following two plots:

 - `first-letter-percentage-[date].png` shows the percentage distribution of the letters used as the first initial.
 - `last-letter-percentage-[date].png` shows the percentage distribution of the letters used as the last initial.